It's A Knockout 1974

 The local team of Southport F.C., who play at Haig Avenue, entered The Football League in 1921 and became a founder member of the Third Division North.
 In 1978, the club were voted out of the Football League, following three consecutive 23rd (out of 24) place finishes, and replaced by Wigan Athletic.
 The voting could not have been tighter, as the clubs were tied on the first ballot (when many had expected Rochdale to be voted out), but Wigan's superior canvassing ensured that they won the second ballot.
 Southport F.C. hold the unwanted record of being the last-ever club to leave the Football League through the re-election process.
 Automatic relegation from the Fourth Division was introduced in the 1986-87 season.
 Following mixed fortunes during the intermittent years, further relegation followed at the end of the 2018-2019 season, and the club today play their games in the National League North, the sixth tier of English football.

 Notable figures from the world of British entertainment have stemmed from the town.
 Actors Robin Askwith, Dora Bryan (1923-2014), Miranda Richardson and Anthony Quayle (1913-1989), comedian Lee Mack and horse trainer Donald 'Ginger' McCain (1930-2011) were all born in Southport.
 McCain was the trainer of Red Rum (1965-1995), who was regularly trained on Southport’s sands and the only racehorse in history to win the Aintree Grand National on three occasions (1973, 1974 and 1977) and to have its ashes scattered on the hallowed ground.
-But by far the most recognised inhabitant of the town was actress Jean Alexander (1926-2016) who played Hilda Ogden in Granada TV’s Coronation Street from 1964 until 1987.
+But by far the most recognised inhabitant of the town was actor Jean Alexander (1926-2016) who played Hilda Ogden in Granada TV’s Coronation Street from 1964 until 1987.
 After leaving the cobbled streets, she set up home in the town and remained there until her death, three days after celebrating her 90th birthday, in 2016.

 Southport became the first town to host (and participate in) It’s A Knockout which was located in one of the counties newly-formed under the Local Government Act 1972.
 Having taken effect just 13 days earlier on 1st April 1974, the new county had been created from areas of its original county of Lancashire along with some from Cheshire.